nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - drugs - the probability that the image contains drugs
 - nudity - containing information on the nudity content of the image
 - type - containing information on the type of the image
-- faces - containing information on the presence of faces / celebrities in the image
+- faces - containing information on the presence of faces/celebrities in the image
 - sharpness - a value between 0 (very blurry) and 1 (very sharp)
 - contrast	- a value between 0 (low contrast) and 1 (high contrast)
 - brightness - a value between 0 (very dark) and 1 (very bright)